Get Help Today(877) 648-4288

 - Weak pulse and irregular heartbeat

 An overdose is a life-threatening emergency which requires medical attention.
-There are some medications which can reverse the effects of an Opioid overdose if quickly administered.
-An overdose on Codeine is especially risky not only for users who are taking the Opioid for fun, but also for users who are above the age of 65 and who suffer from diseases which impact the liver and kidneys.
+Narcan is a medication which can reverse the effects of an Opioid overdose if quickly administered.
+An overdose on Codeine is especially risky not only for users who are abusing the drug, but also for users who are above the age of 65 and who suffer from diseases which impact the liver and kidneys.
 People who use Codeine in combination with alcohol or other drugs are also increasing their risks for overdose.

 Even if a person never suffers from an overdose, there are lasting effects of using Codeine repeatedly.
 People who suffer from a Codeine addiction and never seek treatment are most likely to experience these consequences.
 Long-term Codeine abuse may cause:

 - Memory Loss

 - Damage to the liver, kidneys and brain

 The Effects Of Lean

 Codeine is not only an ingredient in medication.
 The Opioid is also part of Lean, a party drug which is especially popular among teens and young adults.
 It’s sometimes called “Purple Drank” or “Sizzurp.”
 Lean is a drink which is made from soda, candy, and prescription cough syrups which contain Codeine.
 Lean causes dizziness, euphoria, and hallucinations.
 The effects of lean typically begin within one hour of consumption and last for about five hours.

 Many people believe that drinking lean is not dangerous, especially since multiple celebrities have promoted it as a way to have fun.
 Nevertheless, lean causes numerous harmful effects.
 In fact, the opioid impact of consuming lean is similar to abusing Oxycodone or using Heroin.
 The potential negative consequences of drinking lean include: